cleanzr/exchanger/cran-comments.md

 >   sub-directories of 1Mb or more:
 >     libs   9.3Mb

-The large size of the compiled code seems to be unavoidable
+The large size of the compiled code seems unavoidable